 Does Match Trading work?

-Match Trading has successfully piloted with 19 social entrepreneurs, who achieved on average 92% year-on-year increase in trading income.
+Match Trading has successfully piloted with 19 social entrepreneurs, who achieved on average 92% year-on-year increase in income from trading.
 They took part in the pilot year of the Lloyds Bank Social Entrepreneurs Programme, in partnership with SSE and jointly funded by Big Lottery Fund.
 (Check out some case studies.)

 That said, Match Trading is a new innovation, so there’s still lots to figure out.
 SSE is committed to exploring Match Trading’s potential applications and limitations.
 We’re keen to work in collaboration with partners to pilot Match Trading further.
 Click here to find out more.